pr-Mais/noor/README.md

 The assets were replaced by placeholders, so the version you will run locally is different in look than the version in stores.

+### Firebase Setup
+Noor uses 2 services from Firebase: Remote Config and Messaging.
+To run the project and experminet remote config, follow these steps:

+1. Create a new Firebase project.
+2. Add a new Android App and follow the configuration steps to connect Noor to your Firebase project.
+3. Go to Remote Config page.
+4. Add a new parameter with name `noorThekr`, with any value of your choice.
+### Run

 1. Clone the project:

 ```bash